BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_7_Receiving_a_Transaction.md

 To use a faucet, you'll usually need to go to a URL and copy and paste in your address.
 Afterward, a transaction will be created that sends money from the faucet to you.

-> :book: ***What is a transaction?*** A transaction is a bitcoin exchange.
+> 📖 ***What is a transaction?*** A transaction is a bitcoin exchange.
 The owner of some bitcoins uses his private key to access those coins, then locks the transaction using the recipient's public key, at least for a P2WPKH transaction.

 > :link: **SIGNET vs MAINNET:** Sadly, there are no faucets in real life.
 If you were playing on the mainnet, you'd need to go and actually buy bitcoins at a bitcoin exchange or ATM, or you'd need to get someone to send them to you.
 Signet life is much easier.